Cooperation on maintaining official docker ruby images

 Anyways, I mentioned the approach of the docker folks to hsbt and he told me to open a ticket here.
 So here it is!

-Updated by mrkn (Kenta Murata) about 2 months ago
+Updated by mrkn (Kenta Murata) 5 months ago

 There were three reasons why I started rubylang/ruby as separated from Docker's official ruby.